Guidelines

 Zones are weak in the seams and gaps.
 Dribble penetration into a seam will not produce a good shot.
 However, in splitting the defense, it will draw two defenders to the ball creating wide open shots off kick out passes.

-READ ALSO: What is the name for laptop RAM?
+READ ALSO: What is a 6G phone?

 What am I guarding in zone defense?